JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 ## Worship

-"The God of worship claims all allegiance or none."
+“The God of worship claims all allegiance or none.”

 Worship is for its own sake; prayer embodies a self- or creature-interest element; that is the great difference between worship and prayer.
 There is absolutely no self-request or other element of personal interest in true worship; we simply worship God for what we comprehend him to be.
 Worship asks nothing and expects nothing for the worshiper.
 We do not worship the Father because of anything we may derive from such veneration; we render such devotion and engage in such worship as a natural and spontaneous reaction to the recognition of the Father's matchless personality and because of his lovable nature and adorable attributes.